Kitura/kitura.dev/content/web/news/blogs/swift-kafka-event-streams.md

 ###KafkaConsumer

-The KafkaConsumer class consumes messages from a Kafka server.
+The `KafkaConsumer` class consumes messages from a Kafka server.

-Once you have initialized a KafkaConsumer, you can call connect(brokers:) to connect to one or more Kafka servers.
+Once you have initialized a `KafkaConsumer`, you can call `connect(brokers:)` to connect to one or more Kafka servers.

-You can then subscribe to topics using subscribe().
+You can then subscribe to topics using `subscribe()`.
 This will distribute the topic partitions evenly between consumers with the same group id.
 If you do not set a group id, a random UUID will be used.

-Alternatively, you can use assign() to manually set the partition and offset where the consumer will consume from.
+Alternatively, you can use `assign()` to manually set the partition and offset where the consumer will consume from.

-Both subscribe() and assign() are asynchronous and will return immediately, however they may take up to sessionTimeoutMs (default 10 seconds) * 2 before the consumer connects and is assigned partitions.
+Both `subscribe()` and `assign()` are asynchronous and will return immediately, however they may take up to sessionTimeoutMs (default 10 seconds) * 2 before the consumer connects and is assigned partitions.

-To consume messages from Kafka you call poll(timeout:).
+To consume messages from Kafka you call poll `(timeout:)`.
 This will poll Kafka, blocking for timeout seconds.
-When the function completes, you are returned an array of KafkaConsumerRecord, with the following fields:
+When the function completes, you are returned an array of `KafkaConsumerRecord`, with the following fields:

 - Value: The message value, if it can be UTF8 decoded to a String.
 - ValueData: The message value as raw data.